kabasset/kabasset/source/software.rst

    It relies on a modelling of the telescope and VIS instrument (the PSF model) with unprecedented precision.
    CNES delivers one of the calibration pipelines which estimate the PSF model.
    I have focused on the computational performance optimization, integration and automation of this pipeline.

+On System side, I have been deeply involved in the design, prototyping and testing of the orchestrator (COORS).
+I have specified and contributed to the design of the Profiling Database, which stores systematic pipeline profiling metrics.
+I have also co-led the System-wide integration test campaigns known as Scientific Challenges, and developed many automated testing tools for the Euclid Archive System (EAS), for the Infrastructure Abstraction Layer (IAL), for the Common Tools, as well as for the pipelines themselves.

 |clear-float|